LaurenzV/krilla/src/validation/PDF_A2.md

 Level U is a subset of level A, and level B is a subset of level U.

-See `README.md` for the meaning of each subclause.
+See `README.md` for the meaning of each color.

 ## Level B